-The large migration flows and reception of immigrants and asylum seekers to Sweden in late 2015 form the background of a project with three identified potential research areas: Institutional learning and the role of the public official; Migration in an urban-rural context; the spatial transformation of migration.
+The large migration flows and reception of immigrants and asylum seekers to Sweden in late 2015 form the background of a project development process around Migration and Sustainable Urban Development.

 During 2015, Stockholm, Gothenburg and Malmö gathered around common knowledge gaps within urban development.
 This resulted in The Knowledge Agenda of Sustainable Development, as a foundation for research-political argumentation and for unified actions and priorities between the three cities.
 One of the four central societal challenges formulated, was “urbanisation, migration and segregation”.

 With reference to the Knowledge Agenda, a project development process has started up within Mistra Urban Futures in Gothenburg and Skåne, together with Centre on Global Migration (CGM) at Gothenburg University, with both academic and public partners involved.
 The project idea takes starting point in the common understanding of migration – both international and internal – as a continuous ongoing movement and an inevitable part of ongoing processes of globalisation and urbanisation.

 A general purpose of the project development is to promote dialogue and collaboration around the strategic questions, practical solutions and political dilemmas that arise as a consequence of migration.
 As a basis for research project development, three central themes have been identified:

 1. Changed perspectives and approaches in governance and planning in relation to migration.

 2. Migration as part of an urban-rural development process

 3. Spatial transformation as a result of processes of migration.